pragma-org/amaru-treasury/README.md

 1. `make scopes`

    This initialize the scope owners (from the Makefile's configuration) and prepare a minting transaction to publish them on-chain.

    The transaction must be signed and submitted through your own means.

 2. `make permissions`

    Build each _permissions_ validators, each used to manage a treasury.
+Once all the permissions scripts have been prepared, the command will offer to build a transaction to register them on-chain as stake credentials.

+   This is necessary to make them usable in the treasury but, it is NOT necessary in order to setup the treasury so you may ignore this step for now.

 3. `make treasury`